textnet/TN2/README.md

 ## TODO / ISSUES
++ send data from renderer to gui console
+    + start moving  : move_start    move_start    -
+    + end moving    : move_finish   move_finish   -
+    + reposition    : place         -             place
-+ excalibur collisions
++ bookserver collisions
-+ `create thing @ x y` and `copy`
-+ new sprites
-    + professor
-    + something
-    + chest
++ send data back from console to renderer
-    + piano
+    + reposition
-+ BUG: non-animated sprite don't work
-- BUG: name of the plane is not shown (or not set correctly)
++ BUG: name of the plane is not shown (or not set correctly)
-- send data from renderer to gui console
-- bookserver collisions

 ## Stage 10.
 GUI
-- pass commands to the console
++ pass commands to the console
-- collisions
++ collisions
-- accept events of moving things around
+- accept events of moving OTHER things around
+- camera
+- observer GUI

 ## Stage 11.
 Control over things